 2. Gobindgarh Fort Amritsar:

 Our next spot was the Gobindgarh Fort.
-If you visit Amristrar, we highly recommend that you visit this famous fort.
+When in Amristsar, Gobindgarh Fort is highly recommend and must to visit.
 The fort was supposedly renovated by Maharaja Ranjit Singh who was named after Guru Gobind Singh.
 Thus this fort has been titled as the Gobindgarh Fort.

-The fort has 4 bastion towers where you can roam around and view the beauty.
+There are 4 bastion towers that makes up the fort and also makes room for roaming around and view the beauty.
 Further, there are various attractions like the 7D show, a museum, a performance stage, and arrangements for lunch or dinner.
 They also have proper toilets that are clean to use.
 We recommend that you visit the place during the day-time so you can explore and have your pictures captured in bright sunlight.
 The 7D show is quite informative where they mention about the history of Maharaja Ranjit Singh.
 This whole experience is quite interactive.

 Entry: Different packages are depending on your requirement that ranges from INR 180-750 per head.
 I opted for the INR 180 combo entry ticket that includes an entry coupon, museum entry, and a 7D show pass.